 “It’s just a different way of getting what success is,” says James Montague, author of the book The Billionaires Club, which delves into the issue of wealthy oligarchs taking over football.

-Listen to the full James Montague interview, explaining the origin of the term ‘soccer’, bringing up the only non-money American takeover story and talking over the anti-Americanism in football.
+Listen to James Montague bringing up the only non-money American takeover story, explaining the origin of the term ‘soccer’ and talking over the anti-Americanism in football.